 Look at Daytime Behavior

 Watch her daytime behavior.
 If she’s easy and content, she’s probably on a pretty good schedule.
-If she’s fussy and demanding, she may need longer naps, an earlier bedtime, a later wake-up time—or all of the above.
+Fussy and demanding?
+She may need longer naps, an earlier bedtime, a later wake-up time—or all of the above.
 If you have to skip a nap because of a doctor’s appointment or some other essential interruption, most toddlers fare better missing the morning nap than the afternoon one.
 You can temporarily move the afternoon nap up a bit to compensate for a missed morning one.

 You can view and print this article as a PDF here.